 But, if we are the ones who control salvation, what kind of gift is that?
 It is our duty to believe in Messiah (identify with the Passover sacrifice) and confess Him before men.
 We don’t have control over the Father placing His covenant within us—HE decides to do that, and the timing is all HIS.

 We are to remain faithful in our belief.
-Remember, Yahoshua said in Luke 8:13 that some will believe for awhile, but then they will fall away because they were given no source of spiritual life.
+Remember, Yahoshua said in Luke 8:13 that some will believe for awhile, but then, during their time of testing, which all must endure to receive the covenant, they will fall away because they were given no source of spiritual life.
 If our belief means that we immediately have the covenant, then Messiah was just speaking nonsense there, for how could one fall away after awhile, if he had been given the eternal seal of redemption?
 One who has been adopted is a child—nothing can change that.

 James says that the trying (testing through temptation) of your faith produces patience, and letting patience complete her perfect work, you will be made perfect and whole, lacking nothing.
 That is the completion of your faith—being given the covenant, which makes you perfect and whole in the Father’s eyes.
 James doesn’t say that the trying of your “salvation” does that, but the trying of your faith—your belief.

 From the time the Holy Spirit led us out of the “church,” it wasn’t until about FOUR YEARS later that the Holy Spirit confirmed to me, in a dream, exactly who I am in Yahoshua the Messiah.
 I had other dreams along the way.
 I had a couple visions.
 I even heard the Spirit speak to me audibly once during that time (and at another time subsequently).
 Those messages from Him confirmed that I was on the right track.
 He was telling me to “stay the course.”